James Walter Grimston, 1st Earl of Verulam1

 M, #20537, b.
 9 May 1838, d.
 13 March 1930

-George William Coventry, 9th Earl of Coventry was born on 9 May 1838 at Wilton Crescent, London, England.1 He was the son of George William Coventry, Viscount Deerhurst and Harriet Anne Cockerell.1 He married Lady Blanche Craven, daughter of William Craven, 2nd Earl of Craven and Lady Emily Mary Grimston, on 25 January 1865 at St. George's Church, St. George Street, Hanover Square, London, England.2 He died on 13 March 1930 at age 91.3
+George William Coventry, 9th Earl of Coventry was born on 9 May 1838 at Wilton Crescent, London, EnglandG.1 He was the son of George William Coventry, Viscount Deerhurst and Harriet Anne Cockerell.1 He married Lady Blanche Craven, daughter of William Craven, 2nd Earl of Craven and Lady Emily Mary Grimston, on 25 January 1865 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He died on 13 March 1930 at age 91.3

-George William Coventry, 9th Earl of Coventry succeeded to the title of 9th Viscount Deerhurst, of the hundred of Deerhurst, co.
-Gloucester [E., 1697] on 15 May 1843.1 He succeeded to the title of 9th Earl of Coventry [E., 1697] on 15 May 1843.1 He was educated between 1851 and 1855 at Eton College, Eton, Berkshire, England.1,3 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 13 March 1856.1 He held the office of Captain of the Gentlemen at Arms between 1877 and 1880.2 He was invested as a Privy Counsellor (P.C.) on 13 August 1877.1 He held the office of Captain of the Gentlemen at Arms between June 1885 and 1886.2 He held the office of Master of the Buckhounds between 1886 and 1892.2 He held the office of Custos Rotulorum of Worcestershire between 1891 and 1923.2 He held the office of Lord-Lieutenant of Worcestershire between 1891 and 1923.2 He held the office of Master of the Buckhounds between 1895 and 1900.2 He held the office of President of the Royal Agricultural Society in 1899.2 He gained the rank of Honorary Colonel in the service of the Worcestershire Volunteer Regiment.4 He gained the rank of Honorary Colonel in the service of the 5th and 6th Battalions, Worcestershire Regiment.4 He held the office of High Steward of Twekesbury.4
+He succeeded as the 9th Viscount Deerhurst, of the hundred of Deerhurst, co.
+Gloucester [E., 1697] on 15 May 1843.1 He succeeded as the 9th Earl of Coventry [E., 1697] on 15 May 1843.1 He was educated between 1851 and 1855 at Eton College, Windsor, Berkshire, EnglandG.1,3 He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 13 March 1856.1 He held the office of Captain of the Gentlemen at Arms between 1877 and 1880.2 He was appointed Privy Counsellor (P.C.) on 13 August 1877.1 He held the office of Captain of the Gentlemen at Arms between June 1885 and 1886.2 He held the office of Master of the Buckhounds between 1886 and 1892.2 He held the office of Lord-Lieutenant of Worcestershire between 1891 and 1923.2 He held the office of Custos Rotulorum of Worcestershire between 1891 and 1923.2 He held the office of Master of the Buckhounds between 1895 and 1900.2 He held the office of President of the Royal Agricultural Society in 1899.2 He gained the rank of Honorary Colonel in the 5th and 6th Battalions, Worcestershire Regiment.4 He gained the rank of Honorary Colonel in the Worcestershire Volunteer Regiment.4 He held the office of High Steward of Twekesbury.4

 Children of George William Coventry, 9th Earl of Coventry and Lady Blanche Craven